Working with EWSA

 EWSA (Professional edition only) includes an integrated network sniffer that supports AipPCap adapters, as well as most modern 'generic' consumer models.
-If you use AirPCap, you need to install its own drivers; with 3rd party adapters, you need to install the special/custom NDIS drivers bundled with the program.
+If you use AirPCap, you need to install its own drivers; with third-party adapters, you need to install a custom NDIS drivers bundled with EWSA.

 •Tamos CommView log

-For more details on using the built-in sniffer and importing data from tcpdump and Tamos CommView logs, see Capturing network packets chapter.
+For more details on using the built-in sniffer and importing data from tcpdump and Tamos CommView logs, see Capturing network packets.

 Finally, you can add the password hash manually.

-Here you can set the number of CPU(s) or cores to run the attack on (Processor utilization option).
-Press Auto detect to set this option automatically according to the number of processors you have installed.
-The Summary box shows more information on your operating system, machine name, user name (and whether you have Administrator privileges), CPU(s) name and speed.
+Processor utilization: sets the number of CPUs or CPU cores to run the attack.
+Press Auto detect to set this option automatically according to the number of processors installed.
+The Summary box shows more information about the OS, machine name, user name, Administrator privileges, and CPU(s).

-Available devices box shows information about "compatible" video cards (or special hardware accelerators) EWSA can run the attack on.
-If multiple cards are installed, all of them are shown; select the one you want to get more information about, and look at Device info box; press Drivers info to get additional information about video drivers installed.
-For more information, consult with Hardware acceleration chapter.
+The Available devices box shows information about compatible video cards or hardware accelerators that can be utilized by EWSA to accelerate the attacks.
+If multiple cards are installed, all of them will be shown; click to see more information, and check out the Device info box; press Drivers info to get additional information about the video drivers installed.
+For more information, check out Hardware acceleration.

-Logging: Select what kind of information you want to be printed by the program: regular messages, warnings, error messages.
-You can also duplicate all log messages to file.
+Logging: specifies the log level: regular messages, warnings, error messages.
+You can duplicate all log messages to a file.

-Autosave: set an interval to automatically save attack status.
-If the program crashes for some reason, next time you start it, you can restore the attack from the last saved point.
-The status is also saved not just by interval but also when the password is found, the attack is stopper or the new one is set and started etc.
+Autosave: set an interval to automatically save the attack status.
+If the program crashes for any reason, the next time you start it, you can restore the attack from the last saved point.
+The status is also saved when the password is found, the attack is stopped or started, as well as on some other events.

 Wireless network snifer: set wireless sniffing parameters:

-•mirror captured packets into .pcap-file (adds program reliability in case it crashes)
+•Mirror captured packets into a .pcap-file (adds reliability in a case of a crash)

 Get more information about Elcomsoft Wireless Security Auditor